Azure/Industrial-IoT/docs/twin/architecture.md

-# OPC UA Device Management Architecture
+# OPC Twin Architecture

-The following diagrams illustrate the OPC UA Device Management architecture and how its components interact.
+The following diagrams illustrate the OPC Twin architecture and how its components interact.

 ## Discovery and Activation